Michigan State University reaches $500 million settlement with Larry Nassar victims

 Nassar admitted in court to using his position as a trusted medical doctor to sexually abuse young girls and women who came to him for medical care over about two decades.
 He was sentenced to more than 100 years in prison.

-During a remarkable series of court hearings, dozens of women came forward to speak out against Nassar as well as the institutions that they said protected him, including Michigan State.
+During a remarkable series of court hearings in Michigan, dozens of women came forward to speak out against Nassar as well as the institutions that they said protected him, including Michigan State.
 Nassar was employed as a sports physician at MSU from 1997 to 2016.

+In 2014, for example, Amanda Thomashow reported Nassar's abuse to Michigan State officials.
+The school ultimately sided with Nassar, concluding that his "pelvic floor" treatments were medically appropriate.
+Yet even as school officials allowed him to return to treating patients, the school's Title IX coordinator called his methods a "liability" that exposed patients to unnecessary trauma.

+The university has maintained that no official believed Nassar committed sexual abuse until newspaper reports were published in the summer of 2016.
+Any suggestion that the university engaged in a coverup is "simply false," a school statement said.

-Amid that backlash, Michigan State President Lou Anna Simon resigned in January.
+Amid intense backlash, Michigan State President Lou Anna Simon resigned in January.
 John Engler, the former Michigan governor, was named the interim president by the Board of Trustees.

 Michigan Attorney General Bill Schuette appointed a special prosecutor to investigate the university and find out who knew what, when and what they did about it.